-MISSN 5743 Church Planting Summer (or Semester) Internship
+MISSN 5743 Church Planting Internship

-This is a ten to thirteen week summer (or full semester) practical, field oriented course in which the student will work under the direction of a trained supervisor in a specific church planting assignment.
+This is a ten to thirteen week practical, field oriented course in which the student will work under the direction of a trained supervisor in a specific church planting assignment.
 Prerequisite: MISSN 4493 and MISSN 5453.